nis65/multiroom/README.md

 * Audio conversions should be minimized to maximize audio quality.
-* Each sound card has a global clock / audio format, i.e. you cannot capture a stream at some bit rate and playback a (possibly different) stream at a different bitrate.
+* Each sound card has a global clock / audio format, i.e. you cannot capture a stream at some bit rate and playback a (possibly different) stream at a different bitrate at the same time.
 This seems to be a general HW limitation.
+This is important because my setup sometimes uses both the source and sink of the same soundcard for completely independent audio streams.
 * Using `aloop` virtual soundcards and `dmix` / `dsnoop` devices, it is easy to mix in / fan out ALSA audio streams, provided they all have the same audio format.

 From a architectural point of view, each node of my multiroom audio system has the following basic ALSA infrastructure: